Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/svm.rst

 Config description
 =======================

-The sample and config input share one 512-bit port. config is stored in first 512bit.
-The weight vector is output by a 512-bit port, which will be aligned to 512bit boundaries.
+The sample and config input share one 512-bit port.
+Config is stored in the first 512 bit.
+The weight vector is output by a 512-bit port, which will be aligned to 512 bit boundaries.
 Config's details are documented in the following table:

 +----------+---------+-----------+----------+-----------+---------------+---------------+-----------------+